yomguy/DeeFuzzer/README.rst

  * **optional**: python-twitter, python-liblo | pyliblo (>= 0.26)
  * **recommends**: icecast2, python-setuptools, stream-m

-For more informations, please see https://github.com/yomguy/DeeFuzzer or twitt a message to @parisson_studio
+For more informations, please see on `GitHub <https://github.com/yomguy/DeeFuzzer>`_ or twitt a message to @parisson_studio

 Usage
 =====